yuehu9/Con-GAE/readme.md

 ## Requirements
-This code was written using python 3.6, Pytorch 1.4.0, Pytorch Geometric 1.4.3 Oterh required libraries include: numpy, scipy, pandas etc.
+This code was written using python 3.6, Pytorch 1.4.0, Pytorch Geometric 1.4.3

+Other required libraries include: numpy, scipy, pandas etc.

 ## Usage
 First chage directory to /src